Picture the scene: you’re in college, you’re working hard towards your degree, everything’s going as smoothly as you could hope.

 1. First up, log in to airfocus as normal and apply the template you found at the link above.
-We built this template to be totally flexible, meaning you can use it right out of the box, or tweak any aspect to truly make it your own.
-Whether you want to use it track the lifecycle of your critical IT systems, or simply plot the upgrade path for your CRM software, it’s all possible with this powerful template.
+We built this template to be totally flexible, meaning you can use it right out of the box or tweak any aspect to truly make it your own.
+Whether you want to use it to track the lifecycle of your critical IT systems, or simply plot the upgrade path for your CRM software, it’s all possible with this powerful template.

 2. Let’s assume you want to customize this technology roadmap template to make it a little more ‘you’.
 That’s easy-peasy.
 The first thing to do is to begin adding any outstanding tasks or trackable events using the ‘Add item’ button at the top.
 You’ll also be asked to assign factor scores for each item.

 3. Once you’ve added each item to your technology roadmap, airfocus will set to work reviewing each one and assigning a score.
-It’s this data which will inform the layout of your roadmap once the platform has crunched all the numbers.
+It’s this data that will inform the layout of your roadmap once the platform has crunched all the numbers.